KEYWORDS: Bernoulli numbers, asymptotic inclusion, asymptotic approximation

 An approximation of the Bernoulli numbers.

 There is a standard asymptotic formula for the Bernoulli numbers.
-For example at Mathworld or on the web pages of X. Gourdon and P. Sebah one can find the formula
+For example at Mathworld or at the Digital Library of Mathematical Functions (NIST) (§24.11) one can find the formula

 bernaasy

-I found two inclusions for the Bernoulli numbers which appear to be new.
-I will report these inclusions on this page.
+The present author found two inclusions for the Bernoulli numbers which appear to be new.
+They are reported on this page.
 The bounds given comprise a simple but amazingly efficient approximation to the Bernoulli numbers which I will call the 'cute approximation'.

 A sharp inclusion of the Bernoulli numbers.